-Launch Offer - 20% discount available on all remaining dates in January and 10% discount available on all remaining dates in February 2020
+Launch Offer - 10% discount available on all remaining dates in February 2020

 This charismatic period cottage in the pretty village of Bowden pays tribute to its rich heritage, celebrating colour and texture in equal measure.

 Combine style and tranquility in the picturesque Conservation village of Bowden

 The design led interior of this cottage reflects the creativity of the owner, beautifully presented in a rich heritage colour scheme with pops of botanical inspiration and furnishings in lush velvet and fabrics by William Morris.

 The sitting room has an art-deco influence using a colour palette of green-smoke and inchyra blue, enlivened with an opulent velvet sofa in deep burnt orange and hints of gold, all set around the warming heart of a real fire.

 The lavender blue undertone of the dining room is paired with an extendable oak table seating six from Perch and Parrow, complemented by Pomegranate fabric from the William Morris Archive II collection.

 Bancha green has been used to great effect in the kitchen teamed with a soft pink undertone through the tongue and groove panelling which is bang on-trend but still cosy country.
 This leads into a ground floor shower room with lively artisan tiles for a distinctly Mediterranean vibe.